A User-Friendly Python Interface for the Numerical Relativity Code AMSS-NCKU: Introduction

-AMSS-NCKU is an open source numerical relativity code developed by a Chinese numerical relativity research group (scholars from Chinese Academy of Sciences, Tsinghua University, National Cheng Kung University) since 2008 \cite{AMSS-NCKU-A,AMSS-NCKU-B,AMSS-NCKU-C,AMSS-NCKU-D}.
-It can perform precise calculations on binary and multiple black hole systems and independently implement a parallel algorithm for adaptive mesh refinement(AMR) without relying on other platforms (such as Carpet \cite{Carpet-A,Carpet-B}).
-It is capable of simulating the dynamical evolution of black hole systems using a number of different computational equation forms, including BSSN equations, Z4C equations, BSSN equations coupled with electromagnetic fields, BSSN equations coupled with scalar fields in $F(R)$ gravity.
-Furthermore, the AMSS-NCKU code can also realize hybrid CPU and GPU computing.
+AMSS-NCKU is an open-source numerical relativity code developed by a Chinese numerical relativity research group since 2008 \cite{AMSS-NCKU-A,AMSS-NCKU-B}.
+The code specializes in high-precision simulations of binary and multiple black hole systems and fulfills a self-contained parallel implementation of adaptive mesh refinement (AMR), independent of other external AMR platforms (such as Carpet \cite{Carpet-A,Carpet-B}).
+The code supports the simulation of the dynamical evolution of black hole systems using various types of computational equation forms, including Baumgarte-Shapiro-Shibata-Nakamura (BSSN) equations \cite{AMSS-NCKU-A,AMSS-NCKU-B,AMSS-NCKU-B2}, Z4c equations (which is the Z4 formulation with constraint damping) \cite{AMSS-NCKU-C,AMSS-NCKU-D}, BSSN equations coupled with electromagnetic fields, and BSSN equations coupled with scalar fields in $F(R)$ gravity \cite{AMSS-NCKU-E}.
+Additionally, AMSS-NCKU also incorporates hybrid CPU and GPU computing, optimizing the computational efficiency for black hole dynamics \cite{AMSS-NCKU-F}.

-The original AMSS-NCKU is written in C++ and Fortran language.
-However, because of the flourishing of open-source communities and maturation of sophisticated toolkits, the Python language is becoming popular and inspiring in the past few years.
-During the applications of AMSS-NCKU, we find it is necessary to utilize Python language to simplify the workflow of AMSS-NCKU simulations.
-Therefore, we develop an efficient interface for the original AMSS-NCKU program using Python, which can systematically integrate the most of modules in AMSS-NCKU.
-This interface significantly simplifies the workflow of AMSS-NCKU and lowers the barrier to perform numerical relativity simulations.
-Through multiple rounds of testing, the Python interface has been verified to operate stably and deliver reliable results.
-Our code is open-source and features a Python interface designed for exceptional operational simplicity, which can be freely downloaded in the gitlab webpage of Taiji Gravitational Wave collaboration (\url{http://210.77.30.40/NR/amssncku}) and the first author's personal github webpage (\url{http://github.com/xiaoqu0000/NR-amssncku}).
+The original AMSS-NCKU code is written in C++ and Fortran.
+Recognizing the growing importance of Python in scientific computing due to the flourishing of open-source communities and the maturation of sophisticated packages, we developed a Python interface to automatically streamline the AMSS-NCKU simulations.
+This interface systematically integrates most modules of the original code, significantly simplifying the workflow of AMSS-NCKU and lowering the barrier to conduct numerical relativity simulations.
+Through multiple rounds of rigorous testing, the Python interface has been demonstrated to be stable, and it can deliver reliable results.
+Our code, enabling the user-friendly Python interface for AMSS-NCKU, is open-source and publicly accessible from the Zenodo (\href{https://doi.org/10.5281/zenodo.18674727}{doi:10.5281/zenodo.18674727}) and the author's Github repository (\url{https://github.com/xiaoqu0000/NR-amssncku}).

+The rest of this work is organized in the following way.
+Section \ref{section2} briefly describes the usage of our user-friendly Python interface.
+Section \ref{section3} provides two representative examples to illustrate its utility in numerical relativity simulations.
+Conclusions and Perspectives are summarized in section \ref{section4}.
+The Appendix provides installation instructions for this Python interface in the Ubuntu 22.04 system, as well as a sample input script file \texttt{AMSS\underline{~}NCKU\underline{~}Input.py} for binary black hole simulations.